lewisrodgers/lewis-rodgers.github.io/_posts/2018-02-02-chrome-extensions-web-store-api-bitbucket-pipelines.md

 ### Environment variables

-To close the loop, we need to allow Bitbucket to continually interact with the CWS API on our behalf.
+To close the loop, we need to allow Bitbucket to continually interact with the CWS Publish API on our behalf.
 So, back in Bitbucket, add the client ID, client secret, refresh token, and app ID you’ve collected as environment variables to the **Pipelines settings** section.

 The app ID is publicly available, but you’ll want to secure the others so they aren’t revealed to prying eyes.